 - Systems to record, manage and report on the IP held by that institution;

 - Guidance to researchers in assessing existing IP in the field that is likely to affect their research.

-Research institutions in receipt of public funds for the purpose of conducting research must, if requested, assist in Government reporting activities to understand and document the IP arising from publicly funded research12.
+Research institutions in receipt of public funds for the purpose of conducting research must, if requested, assist in Government reporting activities to understand and document the IP arising from publicly funded research.

 Procurement does not include:

-- grants (whether in the form of a contract, conditional gift or deed) [as defined in FMA Regulation 3A];
+- grants (whether in the form of a contract, conditional gift or deed) [as defined in the Commonwealth Grants Rules and Guidelines];

 - investments (or divestments);

 - procurement of goods and services for resale or procurement of goods and services used in the production of goods for resale;

 - any property right not acquired through the expenditure of relevant money (for example, a right to pursue a legal claim for negligence);